shineyalien/ef1/PRODUCTION_DATABASE_DEPLOYMENT_GUIDE.md

 # Production Database Deployment Guide

-This guide provides step-by-step instructions for deploying the Easy Filer v3 application database to production, ensuring all schema and migration issues are resolved.
+This guide provides step-by-step instructions for deploying the Easy Filer v3 application database to production using Docker, ensuring all schema and migration issues are resolved.

 ## Overview